pdefusco/cde_iceberg_articles/code/CDE_ICEBERG_TIMETRAVEL.md

 ## Objective

-This article provides an introduction to the Iceberg using Spark SQL in Cloudera Data Engineering (CDE).
+This article provides an introduction to Iceberg Time Travel using Spark SQL in Cloudera Data Engineering (CDE).
 CDE provides native Apache Iceberg Table Format support in its Spark Runtimes.
 This means you can create and interact with Iceberg Table format tables without any configurations.

-## Abstract

-CDP Data Engineering (CDE) is the only cloud-native service purpose-built for enterprise data engineering teams.
-Building on Apache Spark, Data Engineering is an all-inclusive data engineering toolset that enables orchestration automation with Apache Airflow, advanced pipeline monitoring, visual troubleshooting, and comprehensive management tools to streamline ETL processes across enterprise analytics teams.

-Apache Iceberg is an open table format format for huge analytic datasets.
-It provides features that, coupled with Spark as the compute engine, allows you to build data processing pipelines with dramatic gains in terms of scalability, performance, and overall developer productivity.

-Iceberg is natively supported by CDE.
-Any time a CDE Spark Job or Session is created, Iceberg dependencies are automatically set in the SparkSession without any need for configurations.
-As a CDP User, the CDE Data Engineer can thus create, read, modify, and interact with Iceberg tables as allowed by Ranger policies, whether these were created in Cloudera Data Warehouse (CDW), DataHub, or Cloudera AI (CML).

-In this tutorial you will create a CDE Session and interact with Apache Iceberg tables using PySpark.
+Iceberg time travel is a feature that allows data engineers to query historical snapshots of a table at a specific point in time or by snapshot ID.
+Unlike traditional Hive tables, where changes overwrite data in place, Iceberg maintains a versioned history of all changes, including inserts, updates, and deletes.

+CDE Spark Data Engineers use Iceberg Time Travel to reproduce past reports, debug issues, or recover accidentally deleted data by simply specifying the desired timestamp or snapshot when reading the table in PySpark.

 ## Requirements